 58-5A-23.
-No information need be disclosed on the registration statement filed pursuant to the provisions of § 58-5A-20 if-such the information is not material for the purposes of this chapter.
-Unless the director by rule, regulation, or order provides otherwise, sales, purchases, exchanges, loans, or extensions of credit, or investments, involving one percent or less of an insurer's admitted assets as of December thirty-first immediately preceding shall not be deemed are not material for purposes of this section.
+No information need be disclosed on the registration statement filed pursuant to the provisions of § 58-5A-20 if the information is not material for the purposes of this chapter.
+Unless the director by rule or order provides otherwise, sales, purchases, exchanges, loans, or extensions of credit, or investments, involving one percent or less of an insurer's admitted assets as of December thirty-first immediately preceding are not material for purposes of this section.
 The definition of materiality provided in this section does not apply for purposes of the group capital calculation or the liquidity stress test framework.